benborla/journal-cli/README.md

    mv journal /usr/local/bin/journal
    ```

+   Note: You can rename the script to whatever you prefer (e.g., `daily-log`, `my-journal`, etc.) to avoid naming conflicts or to better suit your needs.
+Just make sure to use the new name when calling the script.

 ## Configuration

 The script uses a configuration file located at `~/.journal_config`.
 You can set the following options: